Unleash/unleash/website/docs/reference/projects.md

 ![A form to create a flag.
 The "project" input is expanded to show projects you can create the flag in.](/img/projects_toggle_project_dropdown.png)

-## Change project for an existing feature flag {#change-project-for-an-existing-feature-toggle}
+## Change project for an existing feature flag

 If you want to change which project a feature flag belongs to, you can change that from the feature flag's configuration page.
 Under the _settings_ tab, choose the _project_ option and choose the new project from the dropdown menu.